Home Latest PDF of CNN-NP: Certified Nephrology Nurse-Nurse Practitioner

 Answer: C

 Explanation: Protein-energy wasting is indicated by low serum albumin and nPCR (<0.8 g/kg/day).
-Increasing dietary protein intake to 1.2 g/kg/day, per KDOQI guidelines, is the first-line intervention to Improve nutritional status in hemodialysis patients.
+Increasing dietary protein intake to 1.2 g/kg/day, per KDOQI guidelines, is the first-line intervention to Excellerate nutritional status in hemodialysis patients.
 Enteral feeding is reserved for severe malnutrition.
 IV albumin does not address underlying nutritional deficits.
 Testosterone is not standard for protein-energy wasting in ESRD.

 Question: 612